Come, share the gifts of God with us,

 8:00 p.m.
 A.A. meeting

-We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month and festivals: September 7 and 21.
+We gather each Sunday at 10:30 a.m., celebrating Holy Communion on the 1st and 3rd Sundays of the month: October 5 and 19.

-Sunday, September 14, will be Service of the Word.
+Sunday, October 12, will be Thanksgiving Service of the Word.

-Worship with the Band returns on Sun.
-Sept.
-28.
+Worship with the Band will be on October 26, Reformation Sunday.

 As we meet, we record the services.
 They are uploaded later on Sunday to our YouTube channel, ‘Our Saviour’s Lutheran Church of Thunder Bay’.